Developer Guide

 edit property

 Expected: No property is edited.
-An error messageInvalid command format!
+An error messageInvalid command format!is shown in the result display. -

 Other incorrect edit property commands to try:

-edit property n/Bishan Village
+edit property n/Bishan Village,edit property +1

 Expected: No property is added.
-An error messageInvalid command format!
+An error messageInvalid command format!is shown in the result display.

 -